Kcaden20/Angeline-Gragasin-Website/README.md

 Clicking edit will allow you to edit aspects of your account, changing passwords, adding names and changing your role.

 ### Pages
-Most of your time and energy will go into editting the Pages tab of the website.
+Most of your time and energy will go into editing the Pages tab of the website.
 It is not recommended to add more top-level pages as it could mess up the navigation of the site.
-Within Pages, the page spent the most time editting will be the Archive.
+Within Pages, the page spent the most time editing will be the Archive.
 Here will be where you add projects, update content and add images.

     Pages are by default made invisble, they can be previewed and are issued a template to follow upon creation.
 The template used entirely at this point will be the "Cases" template with writing being from an outdated version of the site.